cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 The high level components of this library are the graphs themselves.
 A graph is defined by a list of edges and a list of nodes (Stored internally as dictionaries with integer keys for node and string keys for edges (the two nodes they connect separated by a comma).

 ### AbstractGraph
+This is the parent class of all graphs.
+Any logic that all graphs share should go here.
+Functions related to adding edges should be abstract to ensure inherited classes implement the appropriate type of edges.

+#### Fields Review

+this high level component contains one public property

+- public int Size {get => nodes.Keys.Count}

+and two private fields
+- protected Dictionary<int, GraphNode> n
+odes
+- protected Dictionary<string, AbstractEdge> edges

+these are all fine.
+As discussed in the low level component review it might be prudent for graphs to have a unique id, automatically generated upon instantiation.

+#### Methods Review

+There are currently three constructors for graphs.

+- public AbstractGraph()
+- public AbstractGraph(Dictionary<int List<int>> adjList)
+- public AbstractGraph(int V, List<int[]> E)

+The first constructor is the empty graph constructor, the second constructs from an adjacency list, the third from a number of nodes and list of edges (nodes are presumed to have id's ranging from 0 to V-1).
+There is also a planed constructor from an adjacency matrix however that is currently not implemented.
+All constructors also make us of the method

+- protected abstract void InitializeEdges(list<int[]> edgeList)

+as while initializing the edge of a graph they might not satisfy the restrictions some subclasses use in TryAddEdge(), which presumes the graph is fully constructed.
+This function is abstract as the child classes must initialize the appropriate type of edges.

+Other abstract functions relating to edges are
+- public abstract bool TryAddEdge(GraphNode sourceNode, GraphNode sinkNode)
+- public abstract bool TryAddEdge(AbstractEdge edgeToAdd)

+They also have the virtual method
+-public virtual bool TryAddEdge(int id1, int id2)

+however this method just calls TryAddEdge(graphNode sourceNode, graphNode sinkNode) with the appropriate node after verifying they are in the graph.

+One standard in these methods that may be worth reconsidering is the s that if you attempt to add an edge to a node that doesn't exist it will be created and added to the graph.
 ### DirectedGraph : AbstractGraph

 ### UndirectedGraph : AbstractGraph